SergelsOrg/csv2tex/README.md

 As runtime environment, it is assumed that **Java version 11** or higher is installed.
 This may change in the future - it is the project's goal to be directly executable on a recent version of Ubuntu Linux.

+## Input data

+### CSV file

+One part of the required input data is the school report data in a CSV file.

+This format is documented in [docs/CSV_Format.md](docs/CSV_Format.md).

+### TEX template

+Another required part of the input is a `.tex` file with placeholders that will be replaced by the program with data from the CSV.

+These placeholders are documented in [docs/TEX_Placeholders_Format.md](docs/TEX_Placeholders_Format.md).

 ## "It's broken for me" / "I found a bug" / "This feature is missing"

 For any such issues, please create an issue in the public GitHub repository